MikePohatu/TsGui/documentation/options/README.md

 ### SetValue
 To set the default value for the option, you use the ```<SetValue>``` element.
 This can contain one or more [Queries](/documentation/features/Queries.md) that will generate the value.
 Note that a ```<Value>``` element is actually a type of query that contains a static value.

+### ReadOnly
+When set to true, this will 'grey out' the control so the user can't edit the value.
+This is different from using the [Groups & Toggles](/documentation/features/GroupsAndToggles.md) feature which will disable both the control and the label and also change or remove the value of the GuiOption. **ReadOnly** will only disable the control.

 ## GuiOptions